-Conscious businesses operate based on a simple idea that business is about more than making profit.
-Moreover, it is an approach to commerce built on a universal truth that people aspire to meaning and purpose, to flourishing and fulfillment.
-Clearly profit is a good thing, and can be made using ideas like trust, collaboration and compassion.
+Conscious businesses operate based on the simple idea that business is about more than making a profit.
+Moreover, it is an approach to commerce built on a universal truth that people aspire to mean and purpose, to flourishing and fulfillment.
+Clearly, profit is a good thing and can be made using ideas like trust, collaboration, and compassion.
 In short, business is good, ethical, noble & heroic.

 As a result of their wonderful efforts, Quick Pickle Kit won the Small Business Persons of the Year Award in 2019.
 Indeed this is an incredible testament to owners Andrea Wasko and Meaghan Gilbert.
 Their entrepreneurial journey began with Andrea’s mother’s recipes which have been in her family for over 100 years.
 Now, they are sharing them with the world.

 Quick Pickle Kit provides jobs for adults with disabilities, donates a portion of their sales to nonprofits, and partners up with schools and nonprofits.
 “We’re on a mission to utilize our business and our products as tools to create a healthier and more caring world.”.